Becoming a NY Real Estate Broker

 Keep in mind, anyone can take the Brokers state exam.
 The state doesn’t care what order you complete the requirements.
 Just as long as you meet them by the time you apply for the license.

 If you had previously taken the 45 hour salesperson course prior to July 1st, 2008.
 You will need to complete a 30 hour supplemental course as well as complete the 45 hour Broker course.
 Conversely, if you completed the 75 hour salesperson course after July of 2008, taking the supplemental course would be unnecessary; you would only need to complete the 45 hour Broker course.
+As of December 21st 2022, the Department of State changed the law again, by adding 32 more hours, equaling 152 hours total.
 Upon completion, you would need to wrap up your course by taking a final school exam.
 Once that exam is complete, take and pass the State exam which is generally administered once a month.
 To find when that exam is offered, visit your EAccessNY account.

 You may use these course hours as continuing education.
 Just as long as you meet the attendance requirement and pass the school exam.
 Don’t forget the State required topics.
 The brokers course does not include three hours of fair housing, one hour of Law of Agency, one hour of Recent Legal Matters and two and a half hours of Ethical Business Practices.